first bikes for children - the fun and the freedom

 If you’re cycling in wet weather, then a waterproof jacket and over-trousers will help prevent onset of a cold.
 Gloves in cold weather are a must, and a scarf can make all the difference.

 There is a small but growing amount of cycle clothing specifically for children available.
-Useful if you have a budding Mark Cavendish or Victoria Pendleton in your family.
+Useful if you have a budding Chris Froome or Laura Trott in your family.